nccshecodes/5-day-weather-spa/README.md

 #### 5 day forecast json file

-The json file is a huge with 39 data sets in total for the 5 day forecast
+~~The json file is a huge with 39 data sets in total for the 5 day forecast~~

-* 7 for today
+* ~~7 for today~~
-* and 8 for the following 4 days.
+* ~~and 8 for the following 4 days.~~

+The json data has changed overnight and is now given correct number of 40 data sets for 5 day forecast, 8 x 3 hour blocks of data for each **24 hour period**.

+Also, if a property is empty, it is no longer output.
+This means that if it's not going to rain, the rain property will not be present within a 3 hour block of data.

-Running through an online 'pretty jason' tool, makes the data human readable.
+Running through an online 'pretty json' tool, makes the data human readable.
 Extracting one data set for a 3 hour span shows the properties that I have to select from.

 #### What makes a good UX?